xyntechx/NexLiber-v1/WBDEV.md

 import Link from "next/link";
 import styles from "../../styles/Workbook.module.css";
 import WorkbookLayout from "../../layouts/WorkbookLayout";
-// Other imports as necessary: Code, Pic, Quiz, etc.
+// NexLiber component imports (if necessary): Code, Pic, Quiz -- refer to already-written Workbooks for examples
+// Other external imports (if necessary)

 const Workbook: NextPage = () => {
     return (